Graduate Studies in LRES Department

 NOTE: Incomplete applications will not be considered.

 To apply to one of the LRES graduate programs, your application and all required materials must be submitted online through the MSU Graduate School.
 Before submitting your application, it is strongly recommended that your review a list of LRES faculty and their area of research, and contact a faculty member whose research interests align with your own.
 You may e-mail faculty directly with questions about research opportunities, and whether they would consider being your major advisor.
 Contacting individual faculty to seek an advisor is a critical strategy to match your research questions to the research interests of faculty.
 If a faculty member expresses interest, they may explicitly invite you to submit an application.
 It's important to mention this faculty member's name in your "Statement of Purpose".

-The LRES department also offers an online master's degree which is not thesis-based, and does not require a major advisor.
+The LRES department also offers an online master's degree which is course-based, and does not require applicants to secure an advisor.
 This professional degree requires the completion of 27 credits of coursework and a 3-credit professional paper at the end of the program.
 There are no assistantships available with this program, since there are no advisor-funded research or teaching opportunities for students.

 |Application and payment of a non-refundable application fee of $70.00